JerloPH/HomeCinema/docs/README_TODO.md

 # HomeCinema - Features to Add / Bugs to Fix

 ## Priority List
 - Scrape Anime info from Anilist/MyAnimeList.
-- Add folders as series into the App. *Done*.
 - Improve speed of App load (check background worker and optimize).
-- Check if file still exists, before loading it into the App.
+- Check if file still exists, before loading it into the App. *For now, skips the entry.*
   - Delete entry from database, and cover picture (if existing).
 - Warning on entry deletion.
 - Loading screen on Background Worker.
 [Link](https://stackoverflow.com/questions/29094016/background-worker-loading-screen-in-winforms)